 Even though we don’t have people to organize time and money for us—we DO have access to tools that can accomplish largely the same thing.
 A sense of mastery where it comes to time.

-Human brains were not meant to worry about a million different things at once—in fact, human brains were only meant to focus on the really important things—like eating, not getting eaten, and chasing around cavepeople.
+Human brains were not meant to worry about a million different things at once.
+In fact, human brains were only meant to focus on the really important things—like eating, not getting eaten, and chasing around cavepeople.

 Levitin summarizing this succinctly when he states:

 “Attention is a limited-capacity resource.”